DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 From github.com:<user>/git-workshop
    70e6b9f..5ac8ea0  my-first-feature -> origin/my-first-feature

-# See the new commits
+# Now we can see the new commits
 ~/src/git-workshop $ gl
 * 5ac8ea0 (origin/my-first-feature) Finally got it working
 * 61284ab More integration testing